niko86/AgsVerifierApp/README.md

 # AgsVerifierApp

-A library and app for verifying that AGS files comply with the rule set created by the Association of Geotechnical and Geoenvironmental Specialists Data Format Commitee.
+A library and app written in C# for verifying that AGS files comply with the rule set created by the Association of Geotechnical and Geoenvironmental Specialists Data Format Commitee.

 https://www.ags.org.uk/data-format/